 Scary things seem to loom around every corner when you’re struggling with a mood or anxiety disorder.
-I’ve experienced most of them, and the scariest of all were derealization and depersonalization.
+For me, the scariest of all are derealization and depersonalization.
 What is this horror?
-Well, not as macabre as you might think.
-Let’s learn…

 Derealization and depersonalization (DR/DP) are perceptually horrifying.
 And the more we learn and share about them, the less impact they’ll have.
 And maybe, just maybe, they’ll up and leave.

 Eight years ago, I ran a three-part series on DR/DP here on Chipur.
 Given their damaging power, and the lack of available quality information, I’ve decided to condense those three pieces into one for quick reading and reference.